Updates on the novel coronavirus (COVID-19)

 Do not travel while sick.
 Please do not get on public transportation or just arrive at the University Health Service (UHS).
 You need to call before coming to UHS or any other health care facility.
 The number to call for UHS is 585-275-2662.

-Self-Quarantine and Isolation – What’s the Difference: Click on Self-Quarantine and Isolation – What’s the Difference to take a quick look at the differences between self-quarantine, which is for asymptomatic people who have been exposed to the infection, and isolation, which is for people who have or are suspected of having the infection.
+Quarantine and Isolation – What’s the Difference: Click on Quarantine and Isolation – What’s the Difference to take a quick look at the differences between quarantine, which is for asymptomatic people who have been exposed to the infection, and isolation, which is for people who have symptoms and are suspected of having the infection.
 The chart provides the steps to follow for both categories.
 For more detail, click on the links below.

 - Instructions for Students Going into Isolation Housing Due to COVID-19: Isolation is for people who have or are suspected of having COVID-19 (the illness caused by the novel coronavirus).
 To prevent these individuals from passing the infection to other people, they need to be in isolation in order to stay away from those who are not immune to it – which is almost everyone.
 When someone is in isolation, it means they will have to stay in separate housing until their symptoms have resolved, and they have had no fever for at least 72 hours.
 This will be at least 7 days after their symptoms began.
 If you need to be in isolation, click here for information about what you need to do to care for yourself and protect others.

-- Self-Quarantine – What It Means: This is a case where you will need to be under “self-quarantine” at the direction of a healthcare provider.
-The purpose of self-quarantine is to separate and prevent the movement of asymptomatic people who have been exposed to an infectious disease, in this case, COVID-19.
-If you are told to self-quarantine by your healthcare provider, click here for information about what you need to do.
-When you are told to self-quarantine, please take it seriously.
+- Quarantine – What It Means: The purpose of quarantine is to separate and prevent the movement of asymptomatic (i.e., no symptoms) people who have been exposed (or might have been exposed) to an infectious disease, in this case, COVID-19.
+If you are required to quarantine by NYS or told to quarantine by your health care provider, click here for information about what you need to do.
+When you are told to quarantine, please take it seriously.
 It is essential that you follow the guidelines and the required time-frame to avoid spreading COVID-19 further.

 Managing fears and anxiety about COVID-19: Check the University Counseling Center (UCC) website for links to pages to help you manage fears and anxiety about Novel Coronavirus (COVID-19).